ramblingpixels/fancode/README.md

 # Fancode Movie App - Moviefix

 Description:
-The Movie Explorer React App provides an immersive experience for movie enthusiasts, seamlessly fetching and displaying a curated list of movies from a dynamic API.
+The Moviefix App provides an immersive experience for movie enthusiasts, seamlessly fetching and displaying a curated list of movies from a dynamic API.
 Users can effortlessly navigate through the cinematic world by scrolling up or down to explore movies from the previous or next year.

 Key Features: